Opeezy/module-study/modules/module-2/README.md

 - The two main media query's are screens and printers

+- `flex-wrap: wrap;` will automatically stack flex items if they would otherwise go off the screen

 ### Examples

 Example of using a screen media query to change an element at a certain screen size